 The guide 'Building for Life 12' provides the following framework that stakeholders should use for development along with other polices contained within this plan for Cranleigh to achieve the industry standard's 'Built for Life' quality mark:

-- 1. Connections Does the scheme integrate into its surroundings by reinforcing existing connections and creating new ones, while also respecting existing buildings and land uses around the development site? - 2.
-Facilities and services Does the development provide (or is it close to) community facilities, such as shops, schools, workplaces, parks, play areas, pubs or cafes? - 3.
-Public transport Does the scheme have good access to public transport to help reduce car dependency?
+1. Connections - Does the scheme integrate into its surroundings by reinforcing existing connections and creating new ones, while also respecting existing buildings and land uses around the development site?